Risk Management

 Supporting Assets

-Vulnerabilities often expose Supporting Assets, which are the various components of your system that aren't core to your business but are still important.
-These can include:
+Vulnerabilities often expose supporting assets, which are the various components of your system that aren't core to your business but are still important.

 • Hardware: Servers, computers